medelman17/tn-justice-bus/docs/README.md

    - Examine the source code in `/src/lib/knock.ts` and notification-related API routes

 3. For client intake system:

    - Review the [Mastra Implementation Guide](./mastra-implementation-guide.md) for the AI-powered intake approach
    - Once implemented, examine the code in `/src/app/intake` and related components

+4. For understanding user needs:
+   - Start with the [User Personas and Access Patterns](./user-personas-and-access-patterns.md) document
+   - Use this as a reference when designing new features or enhancing existing ones
+   - Refer to the priority matrix when planning development work

 ## Contributing to Documentation